 Average Weather in Tulsa Oklahoma, United States

-In Tulsa, the temperature typically varies from 29°F to 94°F over the course of the year, and is rarely below 15°F or above 102°F.
+In Tulsa, the summers are hot and muggy, the winters are chilly and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 29°F to 94°F and is rarely below 15°F or above 102°F.

 The hot season lasts for 3.4 months, from June 4 to September 16, with an average daily high temperature above 84°F. The hottest day of the year is July 24, with an average high of 94°F and low of 74°F.

 The cold season lasts for 3.0 months, from November 25 to February 24, with an average daily high temperature below 57°F. The coldest day of the year is January 6, with an average low of 29°F and high of 48°F.

 Average High and Low Temperature